Nkosinathi-Bonga-James-Mncube/libft/README.md

 # libft
-# What is LIB_ft?
+# What is LIBFT?
-- Recreating standard library functions in C lanuage
+- Recreating 28 standard library functions in C lanuage

 Langauages used:
  - C

  Requirements of the project:
+ - Given the prototype for function student and re-create behaviors as the originals
- 1) Heap allocated memory space must be properly freed when necessary (e.g use for Malloc) 2)
+ - Heap allocated memory space must be properly freed when necessary (e.g use for Malloc)

+List of functions: